 Further information about this course is available on the University of Ferrara, Department of Law website.
 Please click here to access the website.

-The Course shall be open to applicants in possession of a first cycle degree in Law or any other area of study which the Board considers as appropriate, provided that the first cycle degree is obtained with at least Second Class Honours or Category II, or an equivalent qualification, from the University of Malta or from another higher education institution recognized by Senate.
+The Course shall be open to applicants in possession of a first cycle degree in Law or any other area of study which the Board considers as appropriate, provided that the first cycle degree is obtained with at least Second Class Honours or Category II, or an equivalent qualification, from the University or from another higher education institution recognized by Senate.

 Applicants not in possession of a degree in Law shall also be required to satisfy the Board that they are in possession of professional experience in an environment related to crime at sea.

 The maximum number of students that can be admitted into the course is 40 students.

 If there are more eligible applicants than there are available places, applications shall be evaluated on the basis of the criteria as agreed by the Partner Institutions and published at the time of the call for applications.